Lela May Aultman, C.S., of Denver, Colorado

 Man is the loved of Love."

-[This copy was made from a badly decomposed page from The Milwaukee County (Wisconsin) News, June 23, 1955.
+[Published in The Milwaukee County (Wisconsin) News, June 23, 1955.
+The copy of the lecture used here was badly decomposed.
 In the summary section, text was missing; at least some of that text has been recovered by recourse to another copy of the lecture and has been inserted between brackets.]